-You can use the command-line interface (CLI) to reverse the roles of primary and secondary virtual disks (volumes) in a stand-alone Metro Mirror or Global Mirror relationship when that relationship is in a consistent state.
-Relationships that are members of consistency groups must be switched by using the consistency group CLI commands.

-To switch the roles of primary and secondary VDisks in Metro Mirror or Global Mirror relationships, follow these steps:

-1. To make the master disk in a Metro Mirror or Global Mirror relationship to be the primary, run the switchrcrelationship -primary master command.
-For example, enter:
+- You can use the command-line interface (CLI) to reverse the roles of primary and secondary virtual disks - or VDisks (volumes) in a stand-alone Metro Mirror or Global Mirror relationship when that relationship - is in a consistent state.
+Relationships that are members of consistency groups must be switched by using - I the consistency group CLI commands. - To switch the roles of primary and secondary volumes in Metro Mirror or Global Mirror relationships, I follow these steps: - 1.
+To make the master disk in a Metro Mirror or Global Mirror relationship to be the primary, run the switchrcrelationship -primary master command.
+For example, enter: 1 - switchrcrelationship -primary master rc rel id - Where rc\rel\id is the ID of the relationship to switch. - 2.
+To make the auxiliary disk in a Metro Mirror or Global Mirror relationship to be the primary, run the switchrcrelationship -primary aux command.
+For example, enter: - switchrcrelationship -primary aux rc rel id - I Where rc\rel\id is the ID of the relationship to switch.

-'''

-switchrcrelationship -primary master rc rel id

-'''

-Where rc_rel_id is the ID of the relationship to switch.

-2. To make the auxiliary disk in a Metro Mirror or Global Mirror relationship to be the primary, run the switchrcrelationship -primary aux command.
-For example, enter:

-'''

-switchrcrelationship -primary aux rc rel id

-'''

-Where rc_rel_id is the ID of the relationship to switch.
+Remember:

+- You cannot switch a global relationship if cycling is (automatically) set. - To switch the direction of a multi cycling mode-based relationship, the relationship must stop with access enabled.
+Then, start by using -force in the opposite direction.

-Deleting Metro Mirror and Global Mirror relationships using the CLI rmrcrelationship rc_rel_name/id where rc rel name/id is the name or ID of the relationship.
+Deleting Metro Mirror and Global Mirror relationships using the CLI rmrcrelationship rc\rel\name/id where rc\rel\name/id is the name or ID of the relationship.